orlox/mesa2022_hmxb/minilab1.md

 ./rn | tee out.txt
 ```
 The `./mk` command is only needed when modifying the `run_*_extras` files, modification of inlist files
 does not require recompilation.
+The `tee` command is just a convenient way to store the terminal output in a file while still displaying it in the terminal.
 Try running your work folder for a few (at least 50) steps and then stop the simulation
 by pressing `ctrl+c` (or however that is done in a mac, cmd+c?).
 First thing you will notice is a significant amount of additional output,
 including both information for the star in the model as well as the binary system: